 Whether a vehicle’s lights were on or off can affect liability for a nighttime car crash.
-Fortunately, there is often physical evidence of whether a vehicle’s lights were on or off at the time of a collision.
+Fortunately, there is often physical evidence of whether a vehicle’s lights were on or off at the time of a collision: hot shock.

 The figure below shows digital microscope images of a bulb with hot shock compared to an undamaged exemplar bulb.
 This examination was done non-destructively by carefully looking at the filament through the glass envelope of the bulb.
 The stretching of the filament and uneven coil spacing show that this filament was energized at the time of impact.
 In contrast, the undamaged bulb has uniform coil spacing and no evidence of stretching.